-The MFA program in Creative Writing at the University of Nevada, Reno, in collaboration with Black Rock Press, invites submissions to the second annual Desert Pavilion Chapbook Series in Poetry.
+The MFA program in Creative Writing at the University of Nevada, Reno, in collaboration with Black Rock Press, invites submissions to the third annual Desert Pavilion Chapbook Series in Poetry.
 This year we are open to debut chapbooks from poets/writers who have not previously published either a chapbook or full-length book.

 The 2022 judge is Raquel Gutiérrez.

 We are looking for work that is adventurous and engaged.
 If you think you’re writing poetry, then we probably agree.
 Individual lyrics, prose poems, lyrical sentences, books in sequence, long poems: yes.

 Desert Pavilion is committed to reflecting the diversity of contemporary writing.
 We encourage submissions from BIPOC, LGTBQIA, immigrant and other underrepresented voices.

 Please submit an unpublished manuscript between 15 - 25 pages in length.
 Individual poems may have been previously published, but the work as a whole must be unpublished.

 Chapbooks will be printed in a limited edition of 100.